 How is Adult Strabismus treated?

-Eyes can be straightened at any age and surgery should be considered as a treatment alternative if it enhances a patient’s quality of life.
-Many people are under the impression that strabismus can only be fixed in childhood—this is simply not true!
-Strabismus surgery can often improve a patient’s ability to use their eyes together (stereovision), improve peripheral vision, as well as cosmetically align the eyes.
-Strabismus repair is not a “cosmetic” procedure but should more appropriately be considered reconstructive surgery.
+Eyes can be straightened at any age and surgery should be considered a treatment alternative if it enhances a patient’s quality of life.
+Many people are under the impression that strabismus can only be fixed in childhood—this is not true!
+Strabismus surgery can often improve a patient’s ability to use their eyes together (stereovision), improve peripheral vision, and cosmetically align the eyes.
+Strabismus repair is not a “cosmetic” procedure but should be considered reconstructive surgery more appropriately.
 Misaligned eyes can hinder social interaction, self-confidence, and employment opportunities.
 All individuals deserve straight eyes if possible.

 Treatment of strabismus generally requires eye muscle surgery.
-However, some patients may need glasses, prisms, medications, or may be best left untreated.
-All patients considering surgery should be evaluated by a strabismus specialist who will not only evaluate the overall health of the eyes but will also determine if treatment is likely to be beneficial.
+However, some patients may need glasses, prisms, and medications, or maybe best left untreated.
+All patients considering surgery should be evaluated by a strabismus specialist who will not only evaluate the overall health of the eyes but also determine if treatment is likely to be beneficial.
 Eye alignment surgery is usually performed as an outpatient procedure.
 Following surgery, most individuals return to nearly all normal activities within a few days.
-The recovery depends on patient age, type of surgery, and whether the patient has had previous surgery.
+The recovery depends on the patient’s age, type of surgery, and whether the patient has had previous surgery.